StratoKit/strato-db/Server Side Redux.md

   - **Dispatch**: The event is stored on the queue and auto-assigned a version `v`

 - Redux cycle:
-  - **Wait for event**: get the v+1 event from the queue
+  - **Wait for event**:
+    - Based on the DB processed version, get the next event from the queue.
+  - **Start Transaction**:
+    - All the below now runs in a transaction in a separate read-write DB connection.
+    - The separate connection makes sure that other code only sees the previous version via the default read-only connection
+    - If any step fails, the transaction is rolled back and retried later.
+    - All later events are held until the error is resolved, possibly through manual resolution (by fixing the code, the event data or disabling/removing the event).
+    - As such, avoid errors at all times, instead recording failure states.
+  - **Preprocess**:
-  - **Preprocess**: `preprocess`ors can change the event object before it's passed to the reducers.
-They should return the new event object if they change it.
-Version cannot change, but e.g. id could be assigned.
+    - `preprocess`ors can change the event object before it's passed to the reducers.
+    - Mutation is allowed, but this is stored in the DB, so make sure it's repeatable.
+    - Version cannot change, but e.g. id could be assigned.
+    - For example, ESModel uses this to make sure the data always includes the object id even for new objects.
+    - Failing preprocessors abort the transaction
   - **Reduce**:
     - The event is passed to all `reducer`s
+    - All reducers see the same state, the DB after processing the previous event
-    - Reducers produce a change description
+    - Reducers produce a change description and sub-events
     - Event object becomes history object with `result` attribute
+    - Failing reducers abort the transaction
   - **Apply**
-    - Starts transaction
     - All results are written, including history object
-    - The way they are written is arbitrary, implemented by an `applyEvent` method
+    - The way they are written is arbitrary, implemented by an `applyResult` method
+    - Failing applyResult functions abort the transaction
   - **Derive**
     - `deriver`s are called with the history object
     - They change their models as they see fit
     - Failing derivers abort the transaction
+  - **SubEvents**
+    - Each subevent undergoes these same steps in the same transaction, with the same version number.
+  - **End transaction**
-    - Ends transaction.
-The DB is now at the event version.
+    - The DB is now at the event version.
-- These steps run in a single transaction.
-If any step fails, the transaction is rolled back and retried later.
-All later events are held until the error is resolved, possibly through manual resolution.
-As such, avoid errors at all times.
-Events should be self-contained.
+  - **Listeners**:

-  - Listeners: They can get called with the history object after the Redux cycle completes
+    - They get called with the history object after the Redux cycle completes.
+    - Note that side-effect workers should wait until the queue is processed (`eSDB.waitForQueue()`), making sure they are not working from stale data

 The Inbox flow can happen at any time; the Reduce/Write cycle happens sequentially.

 If an incoming request is for some side-effect change, this should be stored as a sequence of events, recording the intent, the intermediate states and the end result.
-The database is then used by listeners to know the current state of side-effects.
+The database is then used by worker functions to know the current state of side-effects.
+These workers should be restartable and correctly manage real-world state.

 ## Advantages